pham911/BiMetaLDA/README.md

-# BiMetaLDA
+# MetaCom
-A Binning Tool for Meta-genomic Reads
+A Binning Tool for Meta-genomic Reads with Community prediction